alf45tar/ix4-300d/README.md

 systemctl restart fancontrol.service
 ```

+To avoid `fancontrol` use ADT7475 directly.
 The ADT7475 has two modes of operation: manual and automatic.
 When the system boots up, the controller is in manual mode and the fan runs at a predefined speed.
-There is only one fan in the ix400-300d and it is controlled via the `pwm1*` `sysfs` files.
+There is only one fan in the ix400-300d and it is controlled via the `pwm1*` `/sys` file system.
 In manual mode, the file `pwm1` controls the speed of the fan.
 These files are found in the following directory:

 `/sys/class/i2c-adapter/i2c-0/0-002e/hwmon/hwmon1`

-For example run
+For example to switch in manaul mode

 `echo "1" > /sys/class/i2c-adapter/i2c-0/0-002e/hwmon/hwmon1/pwm1_enable`

-to switch in manaul mode and
+and to reduce the fan speed around to 1145 rpm

 `echo "100" > /sys/class/i2c-adapter/i2c-0/0-002e/hwmon/hwmon1/pwm1`

-to reduce the fan speed around to 1145 rpm.

 The default value of `pwm1` is 126 (1800 rpm) but it can be set from 0 (920 rpm) to 255 (2900 rpm).